SCOLIOSIS AND SPINE SURGERY RISKS AND COMPLICATIONS

 The prevention of DVT is a serious matter.
 Blood clots that fill the deep veins of the legs stop the normal flow of venous blood from the legs back to the heart.
 This causes swelling and pain in the affected leg.

 If the blood clot inside the vein does not dissolve, the swelling may become chronic and can cause permanent discomfort.
-While the discomfort is unpleasant, the blot clot actually poses a much more serious danger.
+While the discomfort is unpleasant, the blot clot poses a much more danger.
 If a portion of the forming blood clot breaks free inside the veins of the leg, it may travel through the veins to the lung.

 There it can lodge itself in the tiny vessels of the lung, cutting off the blood supply to the blocked portion of the lung.
 This blocked portion cannot survive and may collapse.
 This is called a pulmonary embolism.
 If a pulmonary embolism is large enough, and the portion of the lung that collapses is large enough, it can cause death.